Chicago schools postpone in-person classes over COVID-19 safety plan

 Chicago Mayor Lori Lightfoot said on Sunday that the two sides have agreed on health and safety protocols, ventilation in schools, contact tracing and creating health committees.

-“We need a renewed sense of urgency on the part of CTU leadership,” she said.
+“We need a renewed sense of urgency on the part of CTU leadership,” she said, noting that talks stalled on Sunday.

-In addition to those issues, both sides have been trying to reach agreements on testing for teachers and students, teacher vaccinations and infection metrics used to decide when to close schools are also on the table.
+The union said the two sides remain apart on testing for teachers and students, teacher vaccinations and infection metrics used to decide when to close schools are also on the table.

+It also said it needs accommodations for teachers to work remotely if they suffer from or live with people who have medical conditions.

+“We are disappointed the way this has gone,” said CTU President Jesse Sharkey, during a news conference late on Sunday, vowing to continue to negotiate.
+“It’s been a frustrating process ... we are at the phase of negotiations where we have some really hard issues left.”

 CPS CEO Janice Jackson on Sunday night ordered teachers to report to work in-person on Monday and warned those that do not have a valid reason for their absence will be considered absent without leave.
 She also said they would be locked out of their remote systems on Monday if they do not report to work.

-“Our members are prepared to keep working and negotiating,” the union said in a Tweet on Sunday night.
-“If there is a choice to end negotiations, cause a crisis, or cut off 80 percent of students in the city who have chosen remote learning, that choice won’t be ours.”
+Similar labor disputes have unfolded across the U.S., pitting teacher unions against district officials over plans to reopen, almost a year after the virus shut down schools for 50 million students nationwide.

-Like many districts across the nation, CPS has been teaching its 355,000 students remotely since the pandemic forced it to close school buildings last spring.
-While the district devised a plan to gradually bring back younger students, it has yet to announce when high school students will have the option to return to school buildings.
+CPS devised a plan to gradually bring back younger students to in-person learning this winter, but it has yet to announce when high school students will have the option to return to school buildings.

 Reporting by Brendan O’Brien in Chicago; editing by Diane Craft